Kitware/vtk-js/Sources/Rendering/Core/Mapper/api.md

 Set/Get the array name to color by.

 ### colorByArrayComponent

 Set/Get the array component to color by.

 ### resolveCoincidentTopology (STATIC)

-Set/Get a global flag that controls whether coincident topology (e.g., a line on top of a polygon) is shifted to avoid z-buffer resolution (and hence rendering problems).
+Set/Get a global flag that controls whether coincident topology (e.g., a line on top of a polygon) is shifted to avoid Z-buffer resolution (and hence rendering problems).
 If not off, there are two methods to choose from.
 PolygonOffset uses graphics systems calls to shift polygons, but does not distinguish vertices and lines from one another.
-ShiftZBuffer remaps the z-buffer to distinguish vertices, lines, and polygons, but does not always produce acceptable results.
+ShiftZBuffer remaps the Z-buffer to distinguish vertices, lines, and polygons, but does not always produce acceptable results.
 If you use the ShiftZBuffer approach, you may also want to set the ResolveCoincidentTopologyZShift value.
 (Note: not all mappers/graphics systems implement this